 Current and next generation ecosystem scientists, managers and volunteers from around Australia were recently trained in TERN’s field survey protocols, acquiring skills and practical inspiration that will support a number of ongoing research, management and community projects.

 TERN has successfully completed yet another iteration of its highly regarded field methods training course.
 In late April, 22 people took part in a week-long workshop at TERN’s Calperum Mallee SuperSite, on Calperum Station near Renmark, South Australia.
-The purpose was to provide an overview, and hands-on experience, of the protocols used by TERN to monitor soil and vegetation at over 700 field plots across Australia.
+The purpose was to provide an overview, and hands-on experience, of the field survey apps & protocols used by TERN to monitor soil and vegetation at over 700 field plots across Australia.